|We have 1325 articles and 89% are complete!||Please help review these models from 12+ months ago: (and/or the rest)||(Edit)|

 - Precision Strike almost completely negates Time Stutter.
 Notably, Black Dragons & Locke.
 Same goes for Marksman or Applied Knowledge that can also delay the trigger of Time Stutter, knocking out damage boxes in such fashion that the aspect will fall out only at the final blow.

 - Grievous Wounds prevents Sacrifice and prevents the Auto-Repair.
 A single hit will cripple a Clock for a turn, even if it loses an aspect and gets to Time Stutter (in fact especially if it loses an aspect, as that will affect its output next turn).
 Mortality and Entropic Force are other killer mechanics to watch out for.

 Tricks & Tips

 - The Clock can Time Stutter partway through an opponent's series of activations to move the -2 Spd aura and "double dip" on affected enemy models.
-Using the Clock in this way, it ends up being a gotcha for your opponent's order of activation.
-They have to deal with the Clock first or be unable to charge anything else.
+Using the Clock in this way, it ends up being a gotcha for your opponent's order of activation; they have to deal with the Clock first or be unable to charge anything else.

 - A Clockatrice with Fury (thanks to The Heretic) has a Pow 17, 2" reach free strike, which can be wherever it needs to be thanks to Flight.
 That is not something to sniff at, even for Arm 20+ Khador or Skorne heavies.

-- Paralysis cannot be shaken.
+- Slow cannot be shaken.

 - Activation order: if you're wiling to fail a charge to trigger your assault spray, but also want to use your animus, first cast Time Lock, and only then proceed with the assault spray, lest your activation ends before you could cast the animus.